Partner – Orkes – NPI EA (cat=Spring)

 6. Face Detection

-Generally, the cascade classifier needs to be pre-trained to be able to detect anything at all.
+Generally, the cascade classifier needs to be pre-trained to detect anything at all.

-Since the training process can be long and would require a big dataset, we’re going to use one of the pre-trained models offered by OpenCV.
+Since the training process can be long and would require an extensive dataset, we’re going to use one of the pre-trained models offered by OpenCV.
 We’ll place this XML file in our resources folder for easy access.

 Let’s step through the process of detecting a face: